Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: Results

-In Fig.~\ref{fig:incr_w31} we examine $B^{(3)}$, $D^{(3)}$, $B^{(1)}$, and $B^{(2)}$, as a function of $w_{3,1}^{(i)}$ for $K=\{0,1,2,3\}$.
+In Fig.~\ref{fig:incr_w31} we examine $B^{(3)}$, $D^{(3)}$, $B^{(1)}$, and $B^{(2)}$, as a function of $w_{3,1}^{(i)}$ for all possible shared channels, i.e. $K=\{0,1,2,3\}$.
 The scenario used in this result is identical to the one used previously.
 By comparing an increasing value of $K$ in Fig.~\ref{fig:incr_w31_K=0}--Fig.~\ref{fig:incr_w31_K=3} we observe the impact of an increasing number of shared channels on the considered performance benchmarks.
-The first interesting observation is that irrespective of the value of $K$ the blocking probability for group 1 UEs, $B^{(1)}$, is relatively stable.
+The first interesting observation is that irrespective of the value of $K$ the blocking probability for group 1 UEs, $B^{(1)}$, is relatively constant.
 This means that the quality of service requirements for UEs not involved in load balancing will be met, even with load balancing enabled.
 Second, as $K$ increases, blocking probability for group 3 UEs, $B^{(3)}$, significantly decreases, which proves the effectiveness of load balancing in this context.
 Furthermore, the collision probability for UEs in group 3, $D^{(3)}$, also reduces because with more shared channels there are fewer unconnected UEs to request connections.
-Note, however, that the difference in collision probability for an increasing $K$ is not as significant as observed for the blocking probability.
+Note, however, that the difference in collision probability for an increasing $K$ is not as significant as observed for the blocking probability because increasing the number of shared channels has a minimal effect on the performance of the random access phase.
 Finally, increasing $K$ only slightly increases blocking probability $B^{(2)}$ because these UEs have priority in connecting to any of cell 2's free channels.

 Focusing on Fig.~\ref{fig:incr_w31_K=3} only, where load balancing is enabled, we note that as $w_{3,1}$ increases, all curves experience an increase.
 This can be explained as follows: with an increase in $w_{3,1}^{(i)}$, more group 3 UEs are able to generate successful connections to BS 1 resulting in an increase in the contention for sub slots during admission control, and hence an increase in $D^{(3)}$.
 Also, there is an accompanied increase in $B^{(3)}$ because as more UEs generate successful connections, an increasing number of UEs contend for free channels on both cell 1 (where load balancing does not occur) and cell 2 (where load balancing occurs).
 Consequently, this also results in an increase in $B^{(1)}$ and $B^{(2)}$.
 Although these trends are obvious, the exact degradation in UE experience for each group is not.
 For example, in this specific scenario, Fig.~\ref{fig:incr_w31} illustrates that $B^{(3)}$ is always the primary factor in the degradation of the group 3 UE experience as compared to $D^{(3)}$.
 This knowledge is significant as the network operator can determine whether an increase in $K$, or an increase $L_3$ will be more beneficial to group 3 UEs.
 Observe that Fig.~\ref{fig:chan_util_w31} and Fig.~\ref{fig:incr_w31} show an extremely good match between the analytical result and simulation.